smok-serwis/smok-client/README.md

 * when formatting the log record fails, it's message will be appended along with it's args
 * fixed a critical bug with storing pathpoint values
 * fixed a bug with executor not recognizing the default `execute_a_section`
+* fixed a bug wherein timestamps were written 1000 times larger than necessary

 ### v0.3